 Some SCC lesions are very extensive.
 In a case like Ashley’s, we have to amputate almost the whole external ear due to the extensive nature of the lesion.
 We prefer to care for these situations long before they become this extensive.

-This cat has been positively diagnosed with SCC on both of its ears, even though the problem only seems minor compared to Ashley.
+This cat, under general anesthesia and ready for surgery, has been positively diagnosed with SCC on both of its ears, even though the problem only seems minor compared to Ashley.
 The small amount of redness and the minor scabs are the only apparent lesions.
-It is under general anesthesia, has been prepped for surgery, and the amputation of both ears is about to begin.

 The following pictures are from an actual partial ear amputation that we performed at our hospital.